-Where Eswatini?
+Where in the world is Eswatini?

 Eswatini is a small country in Africa that is surrounded by the countries of South Africa and Mozambique.

 National Flag of Eswatini

 The land covers 6,704 square miles, making it slightly smaller than the state of New Jersey.
 Although Eswatini is landlocked, having no access to the ocean, the landscapes range from cool mountain highlands to hot, grassy plains where you might see lions, elephants, and hippos.